shahnewaztameem/URL_Shortener_Microservice_NodeJS/README.md

 # API Project: URL Shortener Microservice

+This service accepts a URL as a parameter and will check whether it follows the valid https://www.google.com format.
+If the URL is valid, it will return both the original URL and shortened URL in the JSON response.
+If it is not valid, the JSON response will contain an error instead.
+When you visit that shortened URL, it will redirect you to the original link.

 ### User Stories

 1. I can POST a URL to `[project_url]/api/shorturl/new` and I will receive a shortened URL in the JSON response.
 Example : `{"original_url":"www.google.com","short_url":1}`